Rappahannock Oyster Bar

 (Note this visit was when Chef Erven was still in the house, just before he left.)

-Walking in, it’s a bright, airy, high-ceiling, sunny spot, more polished, bright and modern-looking than many of my favorite Oyster spots in L.A.
+Walking in, it’s an airy, high-ceiling, sunny spot, more polished, bright and modern-looking than many of my favorite Oyster spots in L.A.
 The restaurant’s name is from their parent company, a wholesaler and Oyster farm specializing in revitalizing and harvesting Oysters from around the Chesapeake Bay on the East Coast.

 Oysters - Rappahannock, Rochambeau, Olde Salts: